Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

   2. **without_mask** : if the person is not wearing a mask
   3. **mask_weared_incorrect** : if the person is wearing a mask but it does not cover this face properly

-The images used for training this model are taken from the [Kaggle Dataset](https://www.kaggle.com/andrewmvd/face-mask-detection).
-There are a few more images used for testing the model which were scraped from the net.

 **The steps for building this model are:**
   1. Installing tensorflow-gpu and Anaconda distribution.
   2. Labelling images gather using labelImg and saving the XML files.